"We [Waldorf teachers] want to be aware that physical existence

 Here are some of the main points Steiner made

 I will quote Steiner, then add some comments

 of my own.

-◊ To teach well, Stainer said, Waldorf teachers need to grasp Anthroposophy.
-Ideally, this means becoming clairvoyant and gaining direct knowledge of higher worlds.
+To teach well, Stainer said, Waldorf teachers need to grasp Anthroposophy.
+Ideally, this means becoming clairvoyant and gaining direct knowledge of the higher, spiritual worlds.
 Not everyone can do this, of course, but non-clairvoyant individuals can at least follow the indications given to them by those who possess psychic powers.
-“A few people in the world can develop such higher knowledge ...
-Everything these few discover, others can recognize through sound judgment and sound observation ...
-One can argue that, as teachers, we cannot immediately become clairvoyant.
-We cannot train in such methods.
-How can we manage teaching if we are first confronted with this complicated method of reaching spirit? “ — Rudolf Steiner, THE SPIRITUAL GROUND OF EDUCATION, p.
-25.

 The “complicated method” is the series of steps people should take to achieve occult initiation, according to Steiner.
 Initiation means gaining entry into the inner circle; receiving the secret knowledge possessed only by insiders.
 Steiner outlines the necessary steps in KNOWLEDGE OF THE HIGHER WORLDS AND ITS ATTAINMENT; in essence, they are steps toward becoming clairvoyant.
 [See "Knowing the Worlds", "Inside Scoop", and "Occultism".]